openebs-archive/openebs-docs/docs/gitlab.md

 4. **Create Storage Class**

    You must configure a StorageClass to provision cStor volume on given cStor pool.
 StorageClass is the interface through which most of the OpenEBS storage policies are defined.
 In this solution we are using a StorageClass to consume the cStor Pool which is created using external disks attached on the Nodes.
 Since GitLab is a StatefulSet application and it requires only single storage replication.
-So cStor voume `replicaCount` is =1.
+So cStor volume `replicaCount` is =1.
 Sample YAML named **openebs-sc-disk.yaml**to consume cStor pool with cStoveVolume Replica count as 1 is provided in the configuration details below.

 5. **Launch and test GitLab**